 Consider the following:

-While potatoes contain a lot of starch, a portion of it is resistant to digestion by stomach enzymes.
+- While potatoes contain a lot of starch, a portion is resistant to digestion by stomach enzymes.
 This resistant starch behaves similarly to fiber.
-It makes you feel full longer; it offers some protection against colon cancer; it improves glucose tolerance and can lower your triglycerides.
-See: not all carbs are bad for you!
+As a result, it makes you feel full longer; it offers protection against colon cancer, improves glucose tolerance and can lower triglycerides.
+So see: not all carbs are bad for you!

-Because of their relatively high fiber content, eating potatoes with the skin on will not cause blood sugar to spike significantly, which is a concern for those with Diabetes or insulin resistance.
-As a matter of fact, new potatoes, in particular rate medium, not high on the Glycemic Index.
+- Because of their relatively high fiber content, eating potatoes with the skin on will not cause blood sugar to spike significantly, which concerns those with Diabetes or insulin resistance.
+New potatoes, in particular, rate medium, not high on the Glycemic Index.